 Welcome to the Bishop Joseph A. Durick Fourth Degree Assembly 2399 Home Page

-Shown with Bishop David E. Foley are Fourth Degree members Jerome C. Bradley (left) and Gaeton Conte
+Shown with the late Bishop David E. Foley are Fourth Degree members Jerome C. Bradley (left) and Gaeton Conte

 The Fourth Degree Exemplification adds "Patriotism" to the three original principles of the Knights of Columbus: Charity, Unity and Fraternity.
 By joining the highest degree of the Knights of Columbus, members make a commitment to their Country and their Order.